 Downloadable wordmark files and instructions on how to use the new wordmark are available on the employee website.
 Extension's PowerPoint templates have also been updated to reflect the new wordmark.
 Additional designs and templates that utilize the new wordmark and other Extension identity elements will be developed soon.

 We are also implementing a new stationery system that is consistent with the University's new brand policy.
 Extension, like all other units, will now use the University's letterhead and business card format.
 In addition, we have worked with the University Print Shop to develop an online order system for Extension staff that will make ordering faster and easier.
-The online order form can be accessed on the Extension employee website.
 Samples of the various stationery products are also available to view.

 If you have questions, contact Sarah Bjorkman or Aimee Viniard-Weideman.